BIO

 Cassandra Elphinstone

 I was first introduced to the Arctic on an SOI expedition in 2011 funded by the Leacross Bern Foundation.
 The trip truly changed my life; drawing me back to the Arctic nearly every summer since.
-Currently, I am a graduate student in the UBC Department of Botany studying Arctic plant genomics.
-I have spent six summers working Alexandra Fiord on Ellesmere Island (79 degrees north) studying the effects of warming on tundra plant species.
+Currently, I'm an NSERC postdoctoral fellow at the University of Oslo studying Arctic plant genomics.
+I have spent six summers at Alexandra Fiord on Ellesmere Island (79 degrees north) in the Canadian High Arctic and three summers in the mountains of southwest British Columbia studying the effects of warming on tundra plant species.

-When not working on my thesis, I enjoy hiking, back-country skiing, mountaineering, and working on alpine huts and trails.
-As an exec member and past president of the UBC Varsity Outdoor Club (https://www.ubc-voc.com/), I enjoy teaching people to backcountry ski and introducing students to glacier travel and basic mountaineering.
-Currently, I am also the student representative for the International Tundra Experiment (https://www.gvsu.edu/itex/) and co-founder of the Nch'kay/Garibaldi alpine research site: https://garibaldialpine.wixsite.com/garibaldialpine
+When not working, I enjoy hiking, back-country skiing, mountaineering, and working on alpine huts and trails.
+As a past president of the UBC Varsity Outdoor Club (https://www.ubc-voc.com/), I enjoy teaching people to backcountry ski and introducing students to glacier travel and basic mountaineering.
+From 2022-2024 I helped co-found the Nch'kay/Garibaldi alpine research site: https://garibaldialpine.wixsite.com/garibaldialpine .
+Currently, I'm a member of the steering committee for the International Tundra Experiment (https://www.gvsu.edu/itex/) and chair of the Arctic and alpine plants section of the Canadian Biogenomes Project.

 Education